 The fair value of open forward foreign exchange contracts is calculated as the difference between the contracted rate and the current forward rate that would close out the contract on the valuation date.
-Gains or losses on the settlement of forward foreign exchange contracts are included in net realised gains/(losses) on financial assets and liabilities at fair value through profit or loss in the Statement of Comprehensive Income.
-The unrealised gain/(loss) on open forward foreign exchange contracts is calculated by reference to the forward price and is included in net change in unrealised gains/(losses) on financial assets and liabilities at fair value through profit or loss in the Statement of Comprehensive Income.
+Gains or losses on the settlement of forward foreign exchange contracts are included in "Net realised gains/(losses) on financial assets and liabilities at fair value through profit or loss and foreign exchange" in the Statement of Comprehensive Income.
+The unrealised gain/(loss) on open forward foreign exchange contracts is calculated by reference to the forward price and is included in "Net change in unrealised gains/(losses) on financial assets and liabilities at fair value through profit or loss and foreign exchange" in the Statement of Comprehensive Income.
 Realised gains or losses include net gains and losses on contracts which have been settled or offset by other contracts.